chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/In-depth-overview-of-Elm-and-Purescript.md

-## Source: "Lessons learned porting a game from Purescript to Elm"
+## Source: "In depth overview of Elm and PureScript: Lessons learned porting a game from Purescript to Elm"

 https://alpacaaa.net/blog/post/elm-purescript-in-depth-overview/